Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Categorical aspects

 A category of good AH pairs (resp. a category of lattice pairs) is a full subcategory of $\AH$ whose objects are good AH pairs (reps. lattice pairs), which is denoted by $\gAH$ (resp. $\LP$).
 Let $i: \LP\rightarrow \gAH$ be the inclusion functor.
 We will construct an adjoint functor $\lat: \gAH \rightarrow \LP$.
 Let $(A,H)$ be a good AH pair and set $L_{A,H} = \{\al \in M_{A,H}\;|\; -\al \in M_{A,H} \} = M_{A,H} \cap (-M_{A,H})$.
 Then, $L_{A,H}$ is a subgroup of $H$, thus, an even $H$-lattice.
 Set $A^\lat =\bigoplus_{\al \in L_{A,H}} A^\al$.
 Since $L_{A,H}$ is a subgroup, $A^\lat$ is a subalgebra of $A$ as an AH pair.
 In fact, the correspondence $(A,H) \mapsto (A^\lat,H)$ define the functor $\lat:\gAH\rightarrow \LP$.
 Hence we have: \begin{prop}[Proposition 2.5 in \cite{M1}] The functor $\lat:\gAH\rightarrow \LP$ is right adjoint to the inclusion functor $i: \LP\rightarrow \gAH$. \end{prop}

-As an application, we give examples of full vertex algebras.
-Let $L$ be an even non-degenerate lattice, that is, $L$ is an abelian group of finite rank equipped with a symmetric bilinear form
+As an application, we give examples of full vertex algebras constructed from even lattices.
+An {\it integral lattice} of rank $n \in \mathbb{N}$ is a rank $n$ free abelian group $L$ equipped with a $\mathbb{Z}$-valued symmetric bilinear form